 7. Turn off your phone while it’s charging

 Without Pokemon Go or email sucking up processing power, more juice goes where it’s needed sooner.
+The difference in charging speeds, though, is small.
+So weigh the inconvenience of turning off your phone with slightly faster charging.

 8. Lock the screen